keerthan2/Residual-Channel-Attention-Network/README.md

 2. Run `./matlab_eval.sh`

 ## Sample Results for x4 upsampling

+Note that all the results shown below are obtained from limited period of training.
+Accuracy can be improved when trained for more duration.

 |Ground Truth | Predicted|
 -|-|
 ![](sample_results/1gt.png)|![](sample_results/1pred.png)|
 ![](sample_results/2gt.png)|![](sample_results/2pred.png)|
 ![](sample_results/3gt.png)|![](sample_results/3pred.png)|

-All the results are in Y channel.
+Results obtained are in Y channel.
 We can perform Bicubic interpolation in Cr and Cb channels and merge with the predicted Y channel.